OGSarah/Workout/README.md

 ## Data Source

 The app ships with a set of anonymised workout summaries as bundled JSON resources under `Workout/Data/summaries`.
 Each file is one completed workout containing the set-by-set summaries a client generated during a session.
-Keeping the catalogue as discrete JSON documents — rather than a single blob — mirrors how a real per-workout export would arrive and makes it trivial to add, remove, or fix a workout without touching code.
+Keeping the catalogue as discrete JSON documents, rather than a single blob, mirrors how a real per-workout export would arrive and makes it trivial to add, remove, or fix a workout without touching code.
 The data is loaded and decoded off the main thread at launch.

 ## Architecture & Design Patterns